 As you go through your day, take the time to STOP and listen to your body.
 Follow your body’s guidance.
 It is time for a kinder, gentler approach to our bodies.
 If this sounds right to you, then sign up for our free video series:

 As you go through your day, take the time to STOP and listen to your body.
 Follow your body’s guidance.
 It is time for a kinder, gentler approach to our bodies.
-If this sounds right to you, then sign up for Be Breathed: a Deeply Calming 1 Day Retreat on October 6.
-A whole day to go in, be with your body, to listen to your body, to calm your body, and to nourish your body with breath.
+Want to live fully and breathe for life?
+Train in the Alexander Technique.

 Many of my Alexander Technique clients do because they want to increase their mindfulness and they often ask me about their meditation posture.
 Most people are either too collapsed, trying to feel relaxed, or they are too stiff, trying to sit up straight with a lot of muscular tension.
 This makes the body a distraction in meditation.